Conflict Resolution

 manual-client-reso3.png

-Finally, in the resolution window, you can choose how you want to resolve the selected devices, and click on OK.
-In this case, we are choosing to replace the existing records with the new clients.
+In the resolution window, choose how to resolve the selected devices, then click OK.
+The example below replaces the existing records with the new clients.

 manual-client-reso4.png